thwbecker/interact/README.md

       For iterative solve "-ksp_type fgmres -pc_type none   -ksp_max_it 10000 -ksp_rtol 1.0e-8" or
                           "-ksp_type fgmres -pc_type jacobi -ksp_max_it 10000 -ksp_rtol 1.0e-8".
       Check the makefile for other solver options and MPI settings.
+	  When running a one-step computation, will also compute stress fields in parallel.

 (1) The fault geometry is input via the file `geom.in`,
     a list of fault patches.